Home renovations in The Bahamas that bring a building back

 Design & quote

-A clear plan and fixed-price quote — including the upgrades the old building actually needs.
+A clear plan and clear build quote — including the upgrades the old building actually needs.

 Strip & rebuild